theparanoids/ysshra/README.md

 ### SSH Certificate

-PSSHCA utilizes [Go SSH](https://pkg.go.dev/golang.org/x/crypto/ssh) to generate SSH certificates and CSRs, which follow the format defined in [OpenSSH](https://www.openssh.com/specs.html).
+PSSHCA utilizes [Go SSH library](https://pkg.go.dev/golang.org/x/crypto/ssh) to generate SSH certificates and CSRs, which conforms to the format defined in [OpenSSH](https://www.openssh.com/specs.html).
 PSSHCA defines an extensible key ID format for user certificates, and uses it to identify the types and usages of SSH certificates for different PAM modules.

 The `Key ID` field in a SSH certificate is typically used to identify in human-readable form the specific certificate signing key (potentially stored in an HSM), the specific user key wrapped by the certificate, or both.